quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 Click save, then return to the `Statements` page.
 The example test will appear.

+{: .notes }
+The first box, `Input in statement`, can be used when we have the model solution, in that case the output will be generated using the input from the `Data` box, and the input shown in the statement is from the `Input in statement` box.

 #### Viewing our result
 Because we have added the example, we might as well see our result.